What's new for 2026-27: CanExport SMEs program

 Defence and dual-use

-In line with defence export promotion efforts and the Government’s forthcoming Defence Industrial Strategy, the CanExport SMEs program will place greater emphasis on supporting Canadian projects in the defence sector.
+In line with defence export promotion efforts and the Government’s Defence Industrial Strategy, the CanExport SMEs program will place greater emphasis on supporting Canadian projects in the defence sector.

 For applications targeting the defence market, please include “Defence” in the project title.